paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-053-special-provisions-relating-to-benefits.md

     (iv) a discharge or release from active duty for a physical or mental condition that was not characterized as a disability and did not result from the individual’s own willful misconduct but did interfere with the individual’s performance of duty, as described in [section 3011(a)(1)(A)(ii)(I) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3011/a/1/A/ii/I&num=0&edition=prelim); or

-  (G) to benefits under chapter 43 of this title.
+  (H) to benefits under chapter 43 of this title.

 **(c)**